Showing posts with label Indian History. Show all posts

 The CTA Merchandise Mart 'L' Station.

-The Merchandise Mart is still a major CTA transportation hub, with an 'L' station on the Red Line (the North-South line), the Brown Line (the Ravenswood line), and the Purple Line (the Evanston Express line) on weekdays during rush hour.
+The Merchandise Mart is still a central CTA transportation hub, with an 'L' station on the Red Line (the North-South line), the Brown Line (the Ravenswood line), and the Purple Line (the Evanston Express line) on weekdays during rush hour.

 1970 Merchandise Mart CTA Station.
 The'L' sign says "Evanston - Wilmette."